thinkinglabs/thinkinglabs.github.io/_drafts/why-do-teams-think-trunk-based-development-does-not-work.md

 This brings us to the next obstacle: lack of or insufficient automated tests.
 Therefore, they introduce an illusion of control and safety through a heavy code review process using the classic Pull Request, assuming this will compensate for the absence of automated tests.
 Here is the deal.
 The code review will not make a difference, anyway.
 We might as well commit straight to mainline without automated tests; the outcome will likely be the same.

-This goes along with the idea that slow is safe.
+This comes with the perception that slow is safe.
 Slow ensures quality and stability.
 Thus, we need a string of inspectors, testers, and approvers in case someone makes a mistake.
 Yet, speed and quality are not a zero-sum game.
 It is not either, or.
 [The State of DevOps Report](https://cloud.google.com/devops/state-of-devops?hl=en) debunked this since 2015.
 We need speed to achieve quality.
 Speed gives fast feedback to improve stability.
 Conversely, we need quality to get to speed.
 Quality reduces rework.
 Nonetheless, mistakes and defects will happen, anyway, regardless of all the safety controls in place.
 Systems are used in the most unpredictable ways.
 In that case, slow also means slow to recover.
 We would be better off establishing a fast recovery process.

 How do we guarantee quality?
 First, there is no such thing as "guaranteeing quality".
 We can only strive to deliver quality.
 That is entirely what trunk-based development teams do.
 Quality is their highest concern.
 They are empowered to fix and improve any untidy code at all times.
 It just happens.
 Next, code reviews will not "guarantee" anything, certainly not quality.